XiaZhenchao/CSE-310-Assignment2/README.md

 ## High-level summary of the analysis_pcap_tcp code
 ## Part A
 ## A.a
-In order to get the source port, source IP address, destination port, destination IP address, I need to open the analysis_pcap_tcp.py file first, then read packet one by one.
-For these packets, some are used for three times handshake, some are used for transmit the packet.
-The difference between them is the length of the tcp.data.
-Once read the packet which the source port is never read before and the length of tcp is greater than 0, then, print all required informations
+In order to get the source port, source IP address, destination port, and destination IP address, I need to open the analysis_pcap_tcp.py file first, then read the packet one by one.
+For these packets, some are used for three times handshakes.
+Some are used for transmitting the packet.
+The difference between them is the length of the TCP.data.
+Once read the packet which the source port is never read before, and the length of TCP is greater than 0, then print all required information.
 ## A.b
+The question is required to get the pieces of information of the first two transactions after the TCP connection is set up.
+Hence, these transactions are the packets right after the three handshake connections.
+After observing the data from the analysis_pcap_tcp.py file, I noticed that the length of the packets used for setting up the TCP connection is 0.
+And there are three different source ports in total.
+Hence, I only need to find the first two transactions in which the length is greater than 0 for different source ports, and there are six packets in total.
 ## Part B
 instructions on how to run codes